Maryland

 Population: ~91,000

-A fast-growing suburb in Montgomery County, part of the Washington D.C. metro area.
+A fast-growing suburban community in Montgomery County, forming a major part of the booming Washington D.C. metropolitan corridor and a significant center for biotech research.

 4